Taiwan, China: International airlines

-In April 2018, the Civil Aviation Administration of China (CAAC) wrote a letter to approximately 36 airlines throughout the world, including American Airlines, Air Canada, All Nippon Airways, Air New Zealand, British Airways, Delta Airlines, Japan Airlines, Lufthansa, Qantas, Singapore Airlines, and United Airlines, among others, requesting that they change travel destination cities in Taiwan on their websites to list them under "Taiwan, Province of China", or directly list them as, for example, "Taipei, China" and "Kaohsiung, China" instead of the existing "Taipei, Taiwan" and "Kaohsiung, Taiwan".
+In April 2018, the Civil Aviation Administration of China (CAAC) wrote a letter to approximately 36 airlines throughout the world, including American Airlines, Air Canada, All Nippon Airways, Air New Zealand, British Airways, Delta Air Lines, Japan Airlines, Lufthansa, Qantas, Singapore Airlines, and United Airlines, among others, requesting that they change travel destination cities in Taiwan on their websites to list them under "Taiwan, Province of China", or directly list them as, for example, "Taipei, China" and "Kaohsiung, China" instead of the existing "Taipei, Taiwan" and "Kaohsiung, Taiwan".
 The request was made under the possibility that if the demands were not met, the airlines could be banned from flying into China or along its airspace.
+In 2026, Philippines-based low-cost airline Cebu Pacific had updated its designation of Taiwan into "Taiwan (China)" in their websites.

 Most airlines quickly complied, although there was some initial resistance among some U.S. airlines.
 They requested a time extension to consider the issue, and replied to the Authority that they will confer with the U.S. government regarding the course of action.
 The White House under the Trump administration responded by labeling the move as "Orwellian nonsense".
 The CAAC therefore extended the deadline for U.S. airlines to 25 July 2018 for compliance.
 Eventually, all of the resisting U.S. airlines partially gave in to Beijing's demand by the deadline, and dropped all references to Taiwan as a country, but rather listing the city names only (for example, just "Taipei" or "Kaohsiung" without any mention of which country the city is in).